ContextKeeper/ContextKeeper.VisualStudio/README.md

 With ContextKeeper you could **safely store and switch between different programming contexts in seconds 🔥**

-**All opened files, pinned tabs, documents positions and state  (horizontal/vertical orientation, docked state and files order)** are  preserved in a **simple JSON file** 😍 No more dealing with broken .suo file again.
+**All opened files, pinned tabs, documents positions and state  (horizontal/vertical orientation, docked state and files order)**, **breakpoints and bookmarks** are  preserved in a **simple JSON file** 😍 No more dealing with broken .suo file again.

 After installing VSIX package you could access your latest Mental Snapshots by navigating to